osmandapp/docs/content/osmand/widgets/nav-widgets.md

 Bearing requires to have a **target point** selected.
 In case you have **destination** or **first intermediate point** (if present) selected for navigation, it will be used as a target point.
 Otherwise, **top selected marker** will be used.

-[Magnetic bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Absolute) is the clockwise angle between north and an object observed from your location.
+[Magnetic bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Absolute) is the clockwise angle between north and a target point observed from your location.
 So, if you start moving by compass, that the compass value equals to Magnetic bearing value, you will reach the target point.
 For example, if Magnetic bearing is 0, then you need move strictly to the North to reach target point.

 [Relative bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Relative) refers to the angle between the forward direction and the target point. **Forward direction** is a direction of your movement taken from GPS-device or head of device orientation (GPS-compass) in case you stand still.
 For example, an object relative bearing of 0 degrees would be straight ahead; an object relative bearing 180 degrees would be straight behind.